Helenbzbz/Web-Game-Project/proposal.md

 ###### Week 2.
 4.14~4.21

-A. Write codes of flaks to implement the above 3 functions
+A. Write codes of flaks to implement the above 3 functions/n
 B. Improve UI/UX of the website